 The traditional name given to the discipline (and the one that still is widely used today outside of business schools) is operations research.
 This name was applied because the teams of scientists in World War II were doing research on how to manage military operations.
 The abbreviation OR also is widely used.
-This abbreviation often is combined with the one for management science (MS), thereby referring to the discipline as OR/MS. According to projections from the U.S. Bureau of Labor Statistics for the year 2013, there are approximately 65,000 individuals working as operations research analysts in the United States with an average annual salary of about \$79,000.
+This abbreviation often is combined with the one for management science (MS), thereby referring to the discipline as OR/MS. According to estimates from the U.S. Bureau of Labor Statistics in 2015, there were approximately 96,000 individuals at that time working as operations research analysts in the United States (some with just a B.S. degree) with an average annual salary of about \$84,000.
+The Bureau also forecasted that this number of individuals working as operations research analysts would grow by 30 percent over the subsequent decade.

-Another discipline that is closely related to management science is business analytics.
-Like management science, business analytics attempts to aid managerial decision making but with particular emphasis on three types of analysis: (1) descriptive analytics-the use of data (sometimes massive amounts of data) to analyze trends, (2) predictive analytics-the use of data to predict what will happen in the future (perhaps by using the forecasting techniques described in Chapter 10), and (3) prescriptive analytics-the use of data to prescribe the best course of action (frequently by using the optimization techniques described throughout this book).
+Another discipline that is closely related to management science is analytics (sometimes called business analytics when dealing with business problems).
+Like management science, analytics attempts to aid managerial decision making but with particular emphasis on three types of analysis: (1) descriptive analytics-the use of data (sometimes massive amounts of data) to analyze trends, (2) predictive analytics-the use of data to predict what will happen in the future (perhaps by using the forecasting techniques described in Chapter 10), and (3) prescriptive analytics-the use of data to prescribe the best course of action (frequently by using the optimization techniques described throughout this book).
 Broadly speaking, the techniques of the management science discipline provide the firepower for prescriptive analytics and, to a lesser extent, for predictive analytics, but not so much for descriptive analytics.
+(Section 1.3 will further describe the relationship between analytics and management science.)

 One major international professional society for the management science discipline (as well as for business analytics) is the Institute for Operations Research and the Management Sciences (INFORMS).
-Headquartered in the United States, with over 10,000 members, this society holds major conferences in the United States each year (including an annual Conference for Business Analytics and Operations Research) plus occasional conferences elsewhere.
+Headquartered in the United States, with well over 12,000 members, this society holds major conferences in the United States each year (including an annual Conference for Business Analytics and Operations Research) plus occasional conferences elsewhere.
 It also publishes several prominent journals, including Management Science, Operations Research, Analytics, and Interfaces.
 (Articles describing actual applications of management science are featured in Interfaces, so you will see many references and links to this journal throughout the book.)
 In addition, a few dozen countries around the world have their own national operations research societies.
-(More about this in Section 1.3.)
+(More about this in Section 1.4.)

 Thus, operations research/management science (OR/MS) is a truly international discipline.
-(We hereafter will just use the name management science or the abbreviation MS.)
+(We hereafter will normally just use the name management science or the abbreviation MS.)